NoahRichardNelson/Goat_Path_Git_Lesson/lessons/gitting-started.md

 It is recommended that you *use your UA email*, but it is not necessary.

-## Make sure you have git installed on your computer!
+## Make sure you have Git installed on your computer!
 To check if you have (the right version of) git installed, open a command line and do:

 ```bash